Raphael-Bernas/Training_TokenCompose/README.md

+# Paper
+To see our paper we made for this project, refer to FPR_D_Bernas_Corlay.pdf

 # Training_TokenCompose
 A notebook to test on colab the code from "TOKENCOMPOSE: Text-to-Image Diffusion with Token-level Supervision" by Zirui Wang , Zhizhou Sha , Zheng Ding Yilin Wang and Zhuowen Tu (https://github.com/mlpc-ucsd/TokenCompose/)